bioinformatics-group/bioinformatics-group/readme_Singularity_MAC.md

 You will be prompted for passwords for each machine you will need to use ssh-keygen to create a public/private SSH key pair (you put the public bit in ~/.ssh/authorized_keys on the remote host), I'll leave it to you to figure that bit out. ;)

 2. Open a tunnel to the machine.
+This will als not forward to the screensharing port thanks to LocalForward.
 3. 5999 is the local port which is being forwarded via SSH to the Screen Sharing port (5900) on the remote host.
 To connect you now need to go to Finder and hit <cmd>-k to open the “Connect to Server” dialogue.
 Enter the following into the address bar
 `vnc://localhost:5999`